JokingChicken/JokingChicken/README.md

 Hey!
 Thanks for checking me out.
 I am very intrested in programming in general: from Minecraft (where I started and still work on today) to websites and discord bots!

+  > 🐔Always working, just not on the things I should

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=JokingChicken" alt="DanJ" /> </p>